scrolltotop

 Estonian SSR, 1960s

-Estonian SSR Matchbox Art - Soviet symbols arranged on blue background (1960s)Estonian SSR Matchbox Art - Soviet symbols arranged on blue background (1960s), framed in apartment with parquet floors and soft sunlight
+Estonian SSR Matchbox Art - Train and buildings in blue railway centenary design (1970)Estonian SSR Matchbox Art - Train and buildings in blue railway centenary design (1970), framed in apartment with parquet floors and soft sunlight

 Offset/paper